tompazourek/BindingRedirectR/readme.md

 # BindingRedirectR

-A tool to examine binding redirects, proof of concept (pre-alpha).
+A tool to analyse assembly dependencies, possibly generate binding redirects.
+It's only a proof of concept (pre-alpha) at this stage.

 ## Run